Home Page About Us News & Events Our Services Contact Us

 Service Details

-Research and Development - Stockport
+Research and Development - Stepping Hill Hospital

 Contact Information

-Research and Innovation Department, Ward C2, Stepping Hill Hospital, Poplar Grove, Stockport, SK2 7JE.
+Research, Development and Innovation Department, Ward C2, Stepping Hill Hospital, Poplar Grove, Stockport, SK2 7JE.

 About Our Service

-The Research, Development and Innovation service is responsible for the infrastructure and governance relating to the Trust’s research portfolio.
-Our team of research nurses, practitioners and administrators support a number of experienced clinicians and other healthcare professionals to recruit participants into clinical trials and other research studies, in a number of diseases.
+The RD&I service is responsible for the infrastructure and governance relating to our Trust’s research portfolio.
+Our team of research nurses, practitioners and administrators support a number of experienced clinicians and other healthcare professionals to recruit participants into clinical trials and other research studies, across many medical specialties.
 They provide on-going support to participants throughout their involvement in a research study.

-The Research, Development and Innovation Department provides advice and guidance on governance and regulatory issues, and issues capacity and capability confirmation for research projects to take place in the Trust.
+The RD&I service provides governance and regulatory advice, and issues capacity and capability confirmation for research projects to take place in our Trust.

 Our work is supported by dedicated staff in pharmacy, laboratories and radiology.